surniaulula/wpsso/readme.txt

 WC Tested Up To: 3.7.0
 Stable Tag: 6.6.0

-WPSSO Core makes sure your content looks great on all social and search sites - no matter how your URLs are crawled, shared, re-shared, posted or embedded!
+Makes sure your content looks great on all social and search sites - no matter how your URLs are crawled, shared, re-shared, posted or embedded!

 == Description ==